Back to homepage Click on SITE MAP to navigate the pages Contact David

 I am (once again) grateful to Pete Broyd who found this rare letter from Len to his 'Boys' as he fondly called his various bands and singers.
 It brings back fond memories of his very organised, polite manner and my mum used to love hearing him speak - "Ooh - he sounds so posh!"
 It was addressed to Tex Roberg (still going strong!) plus the Brook Brothers and other managed acts although I don't think that any written contracts existed as Len was respected on the basis of a gentleman's handshake and everybody was happy with his businesslike manner as well as his outgoing character.
 'Pier House' was just his office backstage but it sounded quite prestigious at the time!

-Len Canham went on to manage, and launch the careers of such acts as the Brook Brothers, Dave Dee & Co, the Mojos (Stu James) Barron Knights and many more.
-He was one of the most charismatic people in the business and very under-rated in those early days, whilst many of his colleagues went onto more successful careers - maybe Len was too nice and too honest to compete with some of the more ruthless people that he dealt with such as Larry Parnes, Don Arden, Reg Calvert and the like.
-Reg Calvert was a notorious figure on the shady side of the business and was based in a Rugby mansion from where he masterminded many a dodgy deal that ripped off many groups and other agents alike.
-His life ended when confronting a rival 'Pirate Radio' promoter and arguing about a transmitter - this ended with Reg being blasted to death with a shotgun, which did not really surprise anybody who knew or dealt with him.
+Len went on to manage, and launch the careers of such acts as the Brooks Brothers, Dave Dee & Co, the Mojos (Stu James) Barron Knights and many more.
+He was one of the most charismatic people in the business and very under-rated in those early days, whilst many of his colleagues went onto more successful careers - maybe Len was too nice and too honest to compete with some of the more 'determined' people that he dealt with such as Larry Parnes, Reg Calvert and the like.
+Reg Calvert also started up in the local dance promotion business in Southampton before locating to a Rugby mansion from where he started to edge his way into handling chart bands and then into the offshore 'pirate radio' stations that had sprung up all over the South East.
+His life tragically ended when confronting a business associate- - a Major Oliver Smedley and arguing over a transmitter - this ended with Reg being blasted to death with a shotgun, and the subsequent acrimonious court case ending in no convictions as 'self defence' was claimed.

 Mecca Ballroom Royal Pier staff lineup 1963